Event ID 4672 explained: detecting privileged logons in Windows

 |---|---|---|

-SeDebugPrivilege | Debug programs | Read/write any process's memory — including lsass.exe.
+SeDebugPrivilege | Debug programs | Read/write any process's memory, including lsass.exe.
 Mimikatz needs this. |

-SeTcbPrivilege | Act as part of the operating system | Effectively LocalSystem.
-Should appear only for LocalSystem itself. |
+SeTcbPrivilege | Act as part of the OS | Effectively LocalSystem.
+Should appear only for LocalSystem. |

-SeImpersonatePrivilege | Impersonate a client after authentication | The privilege used by SeImpersonatePrivilege-exploit families (PrintSpoofer, JuicyPotato, RoguePotato). |
+SeImpersonatePrivilege | Impersonate a client after auth | The privilege used by the Potato family (PrintSpoofer, JuicyPotato, RoguePotato, GodPotato). |

-SeAssignPrimaryTokenPrivilege | Replace a process-level token | Token-impersonation tooling. |
+SeAssignPrimaryTokenPrivilege | Replace a process token | Token-impersonation tooling. |

-SeBackupPrivilege / SeRestorePrivilege | Backup/Restore files | Bypass ACLs to read/write arbitrary files — including registry hives. reg save HKLM\SAM works with these. |
+SeBackupPrivilege / SeRestorePrivilege | Backup/Restore | Bypass ACLs to read/write arbitrary files including registry hives. reg save HKLM\SAM works with these. |

-SeTakeOwnershipPrivilege | Take ownership of files | Override file ACLs. |
+SeTakeOwnershipPrivilege | Take ownership | Override file ACLs. |

-SeLoadDriverPrivilege | Load and unload device drivers | Required for BYOVD (bring-your-own-vulnerable-driver) attacks. |
+SeLoadDriverPrivilege | Load drivers | Required for BYOVD (bring-your-own-vulnerable-driver). |

-SeSecurityPrivilege | Manage auditing and security log | Read/clear the Security event log.
+SeSecurityPrivilege | Manage audit log | Read or clear Security.
 Required to fire 1102. |

-SeSystemEnvironmentPrivilege | Modify firmware environment values | Bootkits, EFI tampering. |
+SeSystemEnvironmentPrivilege | Modify firmware | Bootkits, EFI tampering. |

-SeChangeNotifyPrivilege | Bypass traverse checking | Common on most logons; not a triage signal. |
+SeChangeNotifyPrivilege | Bypass traverse checking | Common on most logons.
+Not a triage signal. |

-The triage patterns
+The patterns

-1. Baseline who gets 4672
+Baseline who gets 4672

 In a healthy estate, 4672 producers are a small, known set:

-LocalSystem(S-1-5-18) — every host, all the time, on service startup.NetworkService(S-1-5-20) — common on servers running impersonation-capable services.- A handful of administrators, identified by SID rather than name.
+LocalSystem(S-1-5-18).
+Every host, all the time, on service startup.NetworkService(S-1-5-20).
+Common on servers running impersonation-capable services.- A handful of administrators, identified by SID rather than name.

-2. SeImpersonatePrivilege on an unprivileged account
+SeImpersonatePrivilege on an unprivileged account

-3. SeDebugPrivilege without admin group
+SeDebugPrivilege without admin group

-4. Privileged logon outside business hours
+Privileged logon outside business hours

-5. Service account drift
+Service account drift

-Sample Sigma rule — SeDebugPrivilege on a non-admin
+Sigma: SeDebugPrivilege on a non-admin

 title: SeDebugPrivilege Granted to Non-Admin Account